Billy Johnson (racing driver): NASCAR

 In 2017, Johnson joined Richard Petty Motorsports for his Monster Energy NASCAR Cup Series debut at Sonoma Raceway's Toyota/Save Mart 350, driving the No. 43 as a substitute for the injured Aric Almirola.
 After starting 26th, he finished 22nd.

 Personal life

 Johnson is of Japanese descent.
-He graduated from Cal State Fullerton where he majored in Business.
+He graduated from California State University, Fullerton where he majored in Business.